-- o Encompasses Doctor of Medicine (MD) and Doctor of Osteopathic Medicine (DO) Licenses. - New/incoming house staff must submit their reimbursement request after their Stanford appointment start date. - House staff will not be reimbursed if their CA Medical license has been allowed to lapse or become delinquent.
+• Encompasses Doctor of Medicine (MD) and Doctor of Osteopathic Medicine (DO) Licenses.

+New/incoming House Staff must submit their reimbursement request after their Stanford appointment start date.

-Doctor of Medicine (MD) Doctor of Osteopathic Medicine (DO) Postgraduate Training License (PTL) in the amount of \$674.00.
-Transition from PTL to Physicians &amp; Surgeons (P&amp;S) license in the discounted amount of \$456.50.
-DO rates differ than the MD charges.
-House Staff will be reimbursed for the reasonable amounts within the same Physicians &amp; Surgeons (P&amp;S) license for new Stanford House Staff that are PGY 4 or higher in the amount of \$1,130.50. guidelines as MD licenses and not to exceed the MD PTL or P&S amounts.
-P&S renewals in the maximum amount of \$910.
-DO renewals in the amount of \$447.00.
+Doctor of Medicine (MD) Doctor of Osteopathic Medicine (DO) Postgraduate Training License (PTL) Transition from PTL to Physicians & Surgeons (P&S) license DO (PTL or P&S) Physicians & Surgeons (P&S) license for new Stanford House Staff that are PGY 4 or higher P&S renewals DO renewals